pstackebrandt/clarus-mens/README.md

 ## License

-This project is licensed under the [LICENSE](LICENSE) file in the repository.
+This project is licensed under the [Apache 2.0](LICENSE) file in the repository.